The Women's Amateur Championship: Pre-World War I

 The 1894 championship was held in May at Littlestone-on-Sea in Kent.
 May became the regular month for the championship to be held, although sometimes it was held in early June.
 The event was extended to the Friday, with the quarter-finals and semi-finals played on the Thursday.
 The finalists were the same as in 1893, with Lady Margaret Scott winning again, but by a closer margin of 3&2.

 In 1895 the event was played at Royal Portrush.
 The semi-finals and final were played on the Friday, a format that was retained until the introduction of a 36-hole final in 1913.
-Margaret Scott won for the third time, beating Emma Lythgoe 5&4 in the final.
+Lady Margaret Scott won for the third time, beating Emma Lythgoe 5&4 in the final.
 The 1896 event at Hoylake produced a new winner, Amy Pascoe.
 In 1897 the championship was held in Scotland for the first time, at Gullane.
 It produced the first Scottish winner, with the final between two sisters, Edith Orr beating Theodora 4&3.
 The 1898 event at Great Yarmouth & Caister was won by Lena Thomson, the losing finalist in 1896.
 She beat Elinor Nevile 6&5 in the final.

 From 1899 to 1907 the championship was dominated by Irish women.
 May Hezlet won in 1899, 1902 and 1907 with Rhona Adair winning in 1900 and 1903.
 Four other Irish golfers were losing finalists, Jessie Magill in 1899, Florence Walker-Leigh in 1903, Maud Stuart in 1905 and Florence Hezlet, May's sister, in 1907.
 The 1899 event was held at County Down.
 May Hezlet met Magill in the final.
 Magill had previously defeated Hezlet during the 1898 final of the Irish Women's Amateur Close Championship, but on this occasion May Hezlet had won the close championship the previous week and she repeated her success, winning 2&1.
 She was less than two weeks past her 17th birthday.

 Rhona Adair won the following year at Westward Ho!, beating Isabel Nevile 6&5 in the final.

 The 1901 championship was held in Aberdovey in Wales, and was won by Molly Graham who beat Adair in the final.
 May Hezlet won for the second time in 1902, beating Elinor Nevile at the 20th hole.
 Nevile was the sister of the 1900 runner-up Isabel Nevile.
 Grace Park, the wife of Mungo Park Jr. was one of the semi-finalists.
 There were three Irish semi-finalists for the 1903 championship at County Down.
 Adair won for the second time.